A sharpened Strichartz inequality for the wave equation: Notation and preliminaries

-We now cast in our notation the profile decomposition result of Ramos~\cite{Ramos12} which extends the profile decomposition of Bahouri and G\'erard~\cite{BaGe99} (see also Merle and Vega~\cite{MeVe98} for the Schr\"odinger equation) to the regularity $\PhaseSpace$ and includes the Lorentz symmetry.
-These kind of results are useful for proving the existence of extremizers; see also \cite{FanVegVis12, FanVegVis11}.
+We now cast in our notation the profile decomposition result of Ramos~\cite[Theorem~3.1]{Ramos12} which extends the profile decomposition~\cite{BaGe99} of Bahouri and G\'erard (see also Merle and Vega~\cite{MeVe98} for the Schr\"odinger equation) to the regularity $\PhaseSpace$ and includes the Lorentz symmetry.